Home | About Us | Contact Us | Shopping Cart

 Briggs Cheney: Following graduation from law school at UNM and for the better part of his 49 years of practice, Briggs’ career has been that of being a lawyer’s lawyer and helping lawyers throughout New Mexico - defending them in the civil arena and guiding them through the disciplinary process.

-The State Bar of New Mexico offices and the State Bar Center will be closed on Nov.
-11 in observance...
+State Bar of New Mexico offices and the State Bar Center will be closed on October 14 in observ...